voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 should have provided the value to `FIFTYONE_AUTH_SECRET` during installation or upgrade.**

-## Fiftyone Auth Mode
+## FiftyOne Auth Mode

 With pluggable authentication comes a new setting called **FIFTYONE_AUTH_MODE**.
-This setting allows running Fiftyone Teams in two different modes: `legacy` and `internal`.
+This setting allows running FiftyOne Teams in two different modes: `legacy` and `internal`.

 **Legacy Mode Overview**

-In Legacy Mode, FiftyOne Teams uses Auth0 for user authentication and authorization, supporting only a single organization structure.
-This mode requires an external connection to Auth0 and follows an eventually consistent model.
+In Legacy Mode, FiftyOne Teams uses Auth0 for user authentication and authorization.
+This mode requires an external connection to Auth0 and follows an eventually consistent model for user data.
 The configuration for identity providers and the persistence of user data in this mode is handled through Auth0, which includes support for SAML.

 **Introduction to Internal Mode**